aws-samples/amazon-efs-workshop/scenarios/magento/README.md

 The Magento deployment requires the names of our ElastiCache and RDS endpoints, which were created in **Step 2: Deploying magento dependencies**.

-**Step 1:** Download the Magento webserver script from this Git repo to a location on your desktop
+**Step 1:** Download the [Magento webserver CloudFormation template](https://github.com/aws-samples/amazon-efs-workshop/blob/master/scenarios/magento/magento-ws.template) from Git to a location on your desktop

 **Step 2:** From the CloudFromation console, select the nested stack labeled *magento-deps-ElastiCache-xxx*.
-Select the *Outputs* tab and mark down the value of the *ElastiCacheEndpoint*.
+Select the *Outputs* tab and mark down the value of the *ElastiCacheEndpoint* in your notepad.

 **Step 3:** Select the nested stack labeled *magento-deps-RDSMySQL-xxx*.
 Select the *Outputs* tab and mark down the value of the *MySQLEndPointAddress*.
 Note that this should be second output, directly below *MySQLEndpoints*